 Definition

-A name-based search of the Federal Bureau of Investigation (FBI) database of crimes committed within the United States.
-Results consist of U.S.-based arrests and dispositions obtained from fingerprint submissions, disposition reports, and other information submitted by agencies having criminal justice responsibilities.
+A name-based criminal history search of the FBI’s national database.
+Results include arrests and dispositions (outcomes) obtained from fingerprint records, disposition reports, and other information submitted to the FBI by agencies with criminal justice responsibilities.

-* Note: This type of check is only available after the subject's fingerprint submissions have resulted in rejection twice.
+Note: This type of check is only available after two attempted FBI Fingerprint Checks have been rejected.
 The FBI Name Check request must be submitted within 90 days of the last rejection date.

 Also Known As (AKA)